Terry Hanck: Life and career

 Andersen has appeared on, and co-produced all of Hanck's releases, since I Keep On Holdin' On.
-However, in 2004, Johnny “Cat” Soubrand replaced Andersen in Hanck's backing ensemble.
+However, in 2004, Johnny "Cat" Soubrand replaced Andersen in Hanck's backing ensemble.
 In 2008, Always, showcased Hanck's humor when it included his self-penned track entitled, "Deep Fried Twinkies."
 In 2011, Look Out! was Hanck's first outing on the Delta Groove Productions label.

 His album, Gotta Bring It On Home to You (2014), included contributions from guitarists Kid Andersen and Debbie Davies.
 It incorporated an equal mixture of Hanck's own compositions and cover versions of others' work.
 The covers included one of Elvin Bishop's songs, "Right Now Is the Hour."
 Hanck has produced (or co-produced) all of his albums.

 Hanck's saxophone or arrangement work has appeared on various albums by J.P.
-Soars (Full Moon Night In Memphis), Rick Estrin & The Nightcats (One Wrong Turn), R.C.
-Finnigan (Heart Body and Soul), Mickey Thomas (As Long As You Love Me), Little Smokey Smothers (Chicago Blues Buddies), Jackie Payne (Partners in the Blues), Alice Stuart (Crazy with the Blues), Steve Freund ("C" for Chicago), Amos Garrett (I Make My Home in My Shoes), Tracy Nelson (Ebony and Irony), and several Elvin Bishop recordings, amongst others.
+Soars (Full Moon Night in Memphis), Rick Estrin & The Nightcats (One Wrong Turn), R.C.
+Finnigan (Heart Body and Soul), Mickey Thomas (As Long As You Love Me), Little Smokey Smothers (Chicago Blues Buddies), Jackie Payne (Partners in the Blues), Alice Stuart (Crazy with the Blues), Steve Freund ("C" for Chicago), Amos Garrett (I Make My Home in My Shoes), Tracy Nelson (Ebony and Irony), and several Elvin Bishop recordings, among others.